-Whether you’re a business owner, a blogger, or a freelance writer, understanding how to write faster without sacrificing quality will free up more of your time for other important activities.
+Whether you’re a business owner, a blogger, or a freelance writer, understanding how to write faster without sacrificing quality will free up more of your time for other important activities such as marketing.

 Many aspiring and professional writers struggle with the challenge of creating enough output.
 It can be hard to find time to set aside for writing, even if it’s your full time job.
 Once you’re sitting down at your desk, there are a thousand potential distractions and other tasks that might seem more important to pull you away.
 And if that’s not bad enough, your old friend writer’s block could come knocking on the door at any moment.

 This post will teach you to schedule your writing time properly, eradicate potential distractions, and sunder the concept of writer’s block where it sits.

 People I meet are often intrigued when I tell them I used to be a freelance writer, but they’re often amazed when I tell them how much I can write on a daily basis.
 I used to make most of my income through freelance writing on Upwork, which demanded a high volume of output.
 My job was to consistently write a book or two a month, which meant I had to write at least 3000 words per workday.